Date and time: Tuesday, November 15, 2016 1:00 – 2:00 p.m. (ET)

 - The risk factors, and ways of preventing diabetic kidney disease (DKD)

-- Lifestyle approaches, including nutrition therapy, for managing and improving DKD
+- Lifestyle approaches, including nutrition therapy, for managing DKD

 Sue-Ellen Anderson-Haynes, MS, RDN, LDN, CPT

 Sue-Ellen was born in Jamaica and raised in Florida for most of her life.
 She is a Registered and Licensed Dietitian Nutritionist and Certified Personal Trainer with interest and specialties in diabetes management, weight management and women’s health.